INFO 5001 - Computing for Information Science

 Please abide by the following as you work on assignments in this course:

-• You may discuss individual homework and lab assignments with other students; however, you may not directly share (or copy) code or write up with other students.
+• You may discuss individual homework assignments with other students; however, you may not directly share (or copy) code or write up with other students.
 For team assignments, you may collaborate freely within your team.
 You may discuss the assignment with other teams; however, you may not directly share (or copy) code or write up with another team.
 Unauthorized sharing (or copying) of the code or write up will be considered a violation for all students involved.

-• You may not discuss or otherwise work with others on the exams.
+• You may not discuss or otherwise work with others on the quizzes and exam.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
-More details will be given closer to the exam date.

-• Reusing code: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
+Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 You may not directly copy and paste from these sources, but instead you need to adapt the code to fit your specific task.
 You must explicitly cite where you obtained the code using a code comment # immediately near the appearance of the reused code in the file.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.

 Any violations in academic honesty standards as outlined in the Cornell University Code of Academic Integrity and those specific to this course will result in a 0 for the assignment (or possibly more) and will be reported to the College of Engineering Academic Integrity Hearing Board.